maarten-pennings/ElektroClub2022/README.md

 ## Stand

 I wanted the PCB to have small feet.
-I made a [3D model](standmodel) to check the position of the slots.
+I made a [3D model](standmodel) to check the positions and lengths of the slots.

 ![slots](standmodel/concept.png)![model](standmodel/feet-slanted.png)

 ## PCB (with fancy board outline and silk print)

-A step that took quite some time was the design of the [board outline](pcboutline).
+A step that took quite some time was the [design](pcboutline) of the board outline.
-This includes the big "2022" digits, because I wanted to cut them out.
+This includes the big "2022" digits, that I wanted to cut out.
 I made the design in Visio, because that can save to DXF, the format needed by the PCB tool.

 ![outline](pcboutline/outline.png)